rust-lang/rust/text/0000-north-star.md

   celebrating those who contribute to achieving the project's goals and resolving it's problems.

-- _quarterly milestone_ - All goals have estimates for completion, placed on
+- _release cycle milestone_ - All goals have estimates for completion, placed on
-  quarterly milestones.
-Each quarter that a goal remains incomplete it must be re-triaged and re-estimated by the responsible team.
+  milestones that correspond to the 6 week release cycle.
+These milestones are timed to corrspond to a release cycle, but don't represent a specific release.
+That is, work toward the current nightly, the current beta, or even that doesn't directly impact a specific release, all goes into the release cycle milestone corresponding to the time period in which the work is completed.

-## The big planning cycle (problem statements and the north star RFC)
+## Problem statements and the north star RFC

-The big cycle spans one year.
+The full planning cycle spans one year.
 At the beginning of the cycle we identify areas of Rust that need the most improvement, and at the end of the cycle is a 'rallying point' where we deliver to the world the results of our efforts.
 We choose year-long cycles because a year is enough time to accomplish relatively large goals; and because having the rallying point occur at the same time every year makes it easy to know when to anticipate big news from the project.
 Being calendar-based avoids the temptation to slip or produce feature-based releases, instead providing a fixed point of accountability for shipping.

 This planning effort is _problem-oriented_.
 Focusing on "how" may seem like an obvious thing to do, but in practice it's very easy to become enamored of